YuriAntishev/YuriAntishev/README.md

 ### Backend Developing with Node.js, Golang and Python.
 <br />

-### Frontend Developing with Modern Front-end Libraries and Frameworks such as React and Next.
+### Frontend Developing with Modern Frontend Libraries and Frameworks such as React and Next.
 <br />

 </div>